JB Dauda passes away in Accra, Ghana

 Contributed

-The death is announced of Honourable Joseph Bandabla Duada, Thursday morning in Accra, Ghana.
+The death is announced of Honourable Joseph Bandabla Dauda, Thursday morning in Accra, Ghana.

-The late JB Dauda was Minister of Internal Affairs and has held several other senior positions in government in the past.
+The late JB Dauda was Minister of Internal Affairs and held several other senior positions in government in the past.

 According to a very reliable source, the late Mr. Joseph Bandabla Dauda was born on December 24, 1942 at Bamawo, Nongowa Chiefdom , Kenema District.